jberkel/sms-backup-plus/README.md

  * Version of SMS Backup+ used
  * Version of Android / brand of phone used

-If it is related to backing up / restoring you should also enable the sync log in debug mode (Advanced settings) and attach a relevant portion of it.
+If it is related to backing up / restoring you should also enable the sync log with "Extra debug information" enabled (in "Advanced settings") and attach a relevant portion of it.
 The sync log is stored as `sms_backup_plus.log` (in the directory `Android/data/com.zegoggles.smssync/files`).

 👉 1.5.11: new log file path, was previously on external storage / sdcard.